What Is Cloud Computing?

 Advantages of Public Cloud

-• Simple to use: The great thing about having a managed service is that there is very little maintenance for you and your team to do.
-The setup is taken care of, and there is no need for you to develop your tools because this is also taken care of.
+• Simple to use: The great thing about a managed service is that there is very little maintenance for you and your team.
+The setup is handled, and there is no need for you to develop your tools, as this is also handled.

-• Cost: Because of the way services are billed, you do not pay for items that you do not use.
+• Cost: Because services are billed this way, you do not pay for items you do not use.
 As a result, you can pay more when you need more resources and then reduce your payments when things return to normal.

 • Performance and dependability: Most businesses’ primary concern is uptime.
 When your systems fail, your business suffers.
 Many of these cloud service providers provide excellent uptime and service availability.